 SaaS CFO Perspectives About Pricing, AI, and the Future of Finance

-The role of the CFO is changing-especially in SaaS.
-As billing models shift, AI becomes more embedded, and operations grow more complex, finance leaders are taking on a broader mandate.
-Today’s SaaS CFO role includes ownership of monetization strategy, data systems, and technology-driven transformation.
+The role of the CFO is undergoing a significant change, particularly within the SaaS sector.
+This is mainly because of shifting billing models, deeper AI integration, and increasing operational complexity.
+As a result, finance leaders are taking on a broader mandate.
+Today’s SaaS CFO role includes ownership of monetization strategy, data systems, and technology-driven transformation

-This article brings together verified insights from six CFOs at leading SaaS companies.
-These aren’t theories.
+Understanding how CFOs are adapting to these changes helps finance leaders stay ahead in the SaaS world.
+In this article, we'll discuss the verified insights from six CFOs at leading SaaS companies.
 They are real perspectives from executives who are actively shaping their teams, systems, and business models.
 Together, they form a practical SaaS CFO playbook for navigating pricing, billing, AI, and change management.

 1. Gina Mastantuono, CFO at ServiceNow